 Finally, fill out the bank’s paperwork, and read your agreement carefully before signing it.

-Step 4: Link your accounts
+3. Link your bank accounts

 You can do this on the website or mobile app of the bank you're leaving, by choosing the option to “add an account” or “link account.”